jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Algae Notes.md

 		- tetraselmis: added about 1500 mL of 25 psu
 		- isochrysis: added about 1500 mL of 25 psu
 		- chaetoceros: added about 3000 mL of 20 psu

+8/29/2024
+- progress:
+	- added 26 uL of F/2 media to stock 1 cultures only, left stock 2's and 3's as is